bryano1993/shopping-list-app/readme.md

 ## Description of the problem and solution.

 A problem I had was writing tests for my components and files because testing is a weak point of mine.
 To resolve the problem I decided to look up different methods of testing and decided which method of testing was most suitable.

+If I were to spend additional time on the project I would implement marked as purchase and unmark as purchase features.
+I ran out of time and could not implement these features.